luis-cj/luis-cj/README.md

 - [**Solar power plant generation analysis**](https://github.com/luis-cj/data-science-solar-power-plant): analysis of a solar power plant to detect anomalies and root cause of equipment failure.

-- [**E-commerce
-- **](https://github.com/luis-cj/data-science-e_commerce): analysis of an e-commerce business to help them increase their revenue by implementing CRO actions and recommendation systems.
+- [**E-commerce CRO analysis**](https://github.com/luis-cj/data-science-e_commerce): analysis of an e-commerce business to help them increase their revenue by implementing CRO actions and recommendation systems.

 ## Skills